 - At least one spouse is a Korean adoptee

-- The family has already adopted from Korea
+- The family has already adopted from South Korea

 Children Who Need Families

 Toddler-aged boys and girls are placed through international adoption.
 Because families in Korea who adopt often have a preference for baby girls, more boys are in need of international adoptive families.
+Families must be open to adopting a child of either gender.
 Children are cared for by Holt-approved foster parents or in the Holt Reception Center, a small, modern, well-equipped facility with a high caretaker-to-child ratio.
 Children receive excellent medical care.

 Children placed through international adoption are voluntarily relinquished by their birth parent(s), who have made an adoption plan for them.
 Most children are 8-10 months of age at time of referral and 18-24 months old at time of arrival.

-Although we do not expect to be assigned waiting children from Korea, adopting a waiting child can be a wonderful option for some families!
-If you are open to a school-aged child, a sibling group with a school-aged child, or a child with an identified medical need, you can review waiting child profiles from any WHFC program up until the time you accept a referral from Korea.
-Most families who request a match are home with their child in under one year.
-Eligibility requirements are generally flexible, and photos and medical information can be reviewed prior to match.
-Adoption subsidies are often available.
+Although we do not expect to be assigned waiting children from South Korea, adopting a waiting child can be a wonderful option for some families!
+If you are open to a school-aged child, a sibling group with a school-aged child or a child with an identified medical need, you could request a match with a waiting child and arrive home in under a year.
+Eligibility requirements are generally more flexible, and photos and medical information can be reviewed prior to match.
+Subsidies are often available.